crossplane/crossplane/design/one-pager-managed-resource-api-design.md

 ## Guiding Principles

-Our users are the stakeholders on how we make decisions.
+Our users are our stakeholders.
+They influence how we make decisions.
 There are two types of users for managed resources:
 * Input Users: Users who configure/create/manage the resource.
 We want our `Spec` to be the source of truth for them to configure everything about the resource.